jonathanabennett/jonathanabennett.github.io/content/experience/sjajeju.md

 # Robotics
 In addition to Computer Science, I have also played a key role in the expansion of their robotics competition program.
-I am the founding head coach for our High School teams and we successfully hosted three tournaments our first year, requiring extensive planning and logistical coordination with our athletics, facilities, and student volunter teams.
+I am the founding head coach for our High School teams.
+We successfully hosted three tournaments our first year, requiring extensive planning and logistical coordination with our athletics, facilities, and student volunteer teams.

 Our first year as a team, students from our program won the Korean National Tournament, earning themselves a space at the 2024 Vex World Championships in Dallas, TX.
 As part of my role, I chaperoned our school's first trip to the US, bringing 6 students to Dallas for a week.

 In our second year, we will be hosting 4 tournaments again, as well a running a League between 4 other schools in our athletics league.
-I have expanded the program greatly through capital investments and also through training coaches to provide high quality coaching and mentoring for our teams.
-I am also a certified Event Partner, meaning I an certified to host Vex Tournaments at any level.
+We have expanded the program greatly through capital investments and also through training coaches to provide high quality coaching and mentoring for our teams.
+I am also a certified Event Partner, meaning I am certified to host Vex Tournaments at any level.
 I have developed a plan for our school to apply to host a Signature Event (a prestigious tournament category within Vex which requires extensive planning and coordination).

+# AI Committee
+With the rise of generative AIs, I became intimately involved in the role of AI at our school.
+I was one of the first teachers to require students to use AI in their projects and I did a detailed analysis of the efficacy of AI Detection Tools, which became the foundation of our school's policy regarding academic dishonesty and AI tools.
+In 2024, I was a member of our AI Committee and drafted large parts of the document which became our initial policy.
+I was part of the decision to adopt MagicSchool school-wide as our preferred AI platform.
+Since that adoption, I have been one of the key trainers for that tool in our school.